whosonfirst/go-webhookd-aws/README.md

 | WEBHOOKD_ECS_SUBNET | `{AWS_SUBNET1},{AWS_SUBNET2}...` |
 | WEBHOOKD_ECS_TASK | `{ECS_TASK_NAME}:{ECS_TASK_REVISION}` |

-See the way `WEBHOOKD_COMMAND` is defined as `{SOME COMMAND ON YOUR CONTAINER} %s` ?
+See the way `WEBHOOKD_COMMAND` is defined as `"{SOME COMMAND ON YOUR CONTAINER} %s"` ?
 That's because under the hood the code was originally written to pass the payload received by the Lambda function as the second argument to the Go `fmt.Sprintf` method.

 ```
 lambda_handler := func(ctx context.Context, payload string) (interface{}, error) {